-Prior to January 1, 1972, time signals broadcast from WWV and WWVH were kept in close agreement with UT2 (astronomical time) by making step adjustments of 100 milliseconds as necessary.
-On December 31, 1971 at 23h 59m 60.107600s UTC, the UTC(NBS) scale was retarded 0.107600 second to give it an initial difference of 10 seconds late with respect to the TAI scale as maintained by BIH.
-As of January 1, 1973, the UTC scale was 12 seconds late with respect to TAI.
+Prior to January 1, 1972. time signals broadcast from WWV and WWVH were kept in close agreement with UT2 (astronomical time) by making step adjustments of 100 milliseconds as necessary.
+On December 31, 1971 at 23 h 59m 60.107600s UTC. the UTC (NBS) scale was retarded 0.107600 second to give it an initial difference of exactly 10 seconds late with respect to the International Atomic Time (TAI) scale as maintained by BIH.

-Since the new UTC rate (effective January 1, 1972) is no longer adjusted periodically to agree with the earth's rotation rate, UTC departs more rapidly than before from earth rotation time (known as UT1), gaining about 1 second per year.
+Since the new UTC rate (effective January 1, 1972) is no longer adjusted periodically to agree with the earth's rotation rate, UTC departs more rapidly than before from earth rotation time (known as UT1). gaining about 1 second per year.
 Corrections to UTC are now made in step adjustments of exactly 1 second (called a leap second) as directed by BIH.
 The leap second adjustments ensure that UTC signals as broadcast will never differ from UT1 by more than about ± 0.7 second.
-(Note: the corrections no longer relate to UT2).
+(Note: the corrections no longer relate to UT2.)
 BIH announces the occurrence of a leap second two months in advance.

 The leap second adjustments are made as necessary at the end of the UTC month, preferably on 31 December or 30 June.
 Thus, when required, a leap second is inserted between the end of the 60th second of the last minute of the last day of a month and the beginning of the next minute.4 This is analogous to adding an extra day (which could be called a leap day) during a leap year.
-Figure 3 illustrates how events are dated in the vicinity of a leap second.
+Figure 4 illustrates how events are dated in the vicinity of a leap second.

-A positive leap second was inserted in the transmissions of all NBS broadcast stations at the end of June 1972 and December 1972 as announced by BIH.
+A positive leap second was inserted in the transmissions of all NBS broadcast stations at the end of